beam-community/sheriff/README.md

 ## Resource Loading

 Resource loaders are responsible for retrieving the targetted resource provided for a specific request.
-A global loader can be can be specified in your application configuration or individual loaders can be supplied on a per plug basis.
+A global loader can be specified in your application configuration or individual loaders can be supplied on a per plug basis.

 Sheriff ships with a convenient `Sheriff.ResourceLoader` behaviour: